-The shell provisioner allows you to upload and execute a script as the root user within the guest machine.
+The shell provisioner allows you to upload and execute a script within the guest machine.

 Shell provisioning is ideal for users new to Vagrant who want to get up and running quickly and provides a strong alternative for users who aren't comfortable with a full configuration management system such as Chef or Puppet.